-Gender expression and identity has often been considered as binary–either masculine or feminine–but most of us fall somewhere along or outside of the spectrum of gender characteristics.
+Gender expression and identity has often been considered as binary -either masculine or feminine – but most of us fall somewhere along, or outside of, the spectrum of gender characteristics.
 Divergent gender identities appear to be more prevalent in Autistic individuals than neurotypical people.
-Unfortunately, most of the academic work on this intersection is less than complimentary, posing neuro- and gender diversity as ‘abnormal’.
-Fortunately, there is growing work in print and online by Autistic trans and / or non-binary activists which champions these identities as an important part of human diversity.
+Unfortunately, most of the academic work on this intersection is less than complimentary, posing neuro- and gender divergence as ‘abnormal’.
+However there is growing work in print and online by Autistic trans and / or non-binary activists which champions these identities as an important part of human diversity.

-Autistic people often have a very strong self-understanding and self-knowledge, despite living in a world which does not cater to their diverse behaviours, emotions, and perceptions.
-These differences in social understanding and cognition may permit Autists to understand gender in all its multiplicities, allowing them to dress and interact with others in ways which fit their own individual needs and interests.
-Furthermore, working outside of societal expectations allows Autistic people to experience and express gender identities in a wholly individualistic manner.
+Autistic people often have a very strong self-understanding and self-knowledge, despite living in a world which does not cater to our divergent behaviours, emotions, and perceptions.
+These differences in social understanding and cognition may permit us Autists to understand gender in all its multiplicities, allowing us to dress and interact with others in ways which fit our own individual needs and interests.
+Furthermore, working outside of societal expectations allows Autistic people to experience and express our gender identities in a wholly individualistic manner.

 Sharing these unique and insightful experiences within and without LGBTQ+ and Autistic communities can help us all become more critically conscious, allowing us to challenge ableism and cis-genderism, creating a world which is more richly diverse and accepting.

 Further reading (by autistic trans / gender divergent writers):

 - Uncomfortable Labels: My Life as a Gay Autistic Trans Woman by Laura Kate Dale

 - Trans and Autistic: Stories from Life at the Intersection by Noah Adams and Bridget Liang